steve-crouch/FM001-test/_episodes/02-navigation.md

 >   be deleted at the end of your job.
 > * **Ramdisk (job only)** - Some systems may let you store files in a "RAM
 >   disk" while running a job, where files are stored directly in the
 >   computer's memory.
-This extremely fast, but files stored here will count
+This is extremely fast, but files stored here will count
 >   against your job's memory usage and be deleted at the end of your job.
 {: .callout}